bay6/railscasts/q_and_a/general_question.markdown

 If you have a image menu.png under app/assets/images/menu.png

-What should you write for image_tag and img in html and css
+What should you write for image_tag and img in html and css, and what's the reason

 ```ruby
 <%= image_tag menu.png%>